rhysmorgan134/JaguarXf_CAN/README.md

 Paste before the end

 ```
-sudo /sbin/ip link set can0 up type can bitrate 125000 //highspeed can for engine comms is 500000 baud
+sudo /sbin/ip link set can0 up type can bitrate 125000
 sudo /sbin/ip link set can0 up type can bitrate 500000
 ```